kubernetes/website/docs/admin/etcd.md

 Fortunately, this limitation is easy to workaround - it is enough to start a cluster for any intermediate minor release, wait until it is healthy and functional and stop it then.
 This will do the migration itself underneath.

 As an example: to upgrade from 2.1.x to 2.3.y version, it is enough to start etcd in 2.2.z version, wait until it is healthy, stop it and then start then 2.3.y version, wait until it is up and we are done.

-#### No rollback

-etcd doesn’t support rollback procedure at all (by design).
-That means, that if you migrate your cluster e.g. from 2.2.x to 2.3.y, there is no way to get back to 2.2.x (other than restoring from backup data from the moment when 2.2.x was running, though if we were running 2.3.y for some time, we will lose all data written in the meantime).
+#### Rollback via special tool

+etcd versions through 3.0 don’t support general rollback.
+That is, in general after migrating from M.N to M.N+1, there is no way to go back to M.N.

 This is a significant limitation - we really need a rollback procedure if we face some problems with the new release.

-To make things better, we were provided a
+To make things better, CoreOS has provided a
 [custom rollback tool](https://github.com/kubernetes/kubernetes/tree/master/cluster/images/etcd/rollback)
-by CoreOS (etcd folks), but:
+but:

-* This is a custom tool, which means it doesn’t have any guarantees and only best-effort support from etcd team (though they fixed some bugs that we found in the meantime).
+* This custom tool is not part of the etcd repo and does not receive the same testing as the rest of etcd.
+We are testing it in a couple of e2e tests.
+  There is only community support here.

 * The rollback can be done only from 3.0.x version (that is using v3 API) to 2.2.1 version (that is using v2 API).

+* The tool only works if the data is still stored in `application/json` format.

 * Rollback doesn’t preserve “resource versions” of objects stored in etcd.